 Countries and regions with suspected or confirmed cases

-Across activities, International Medical Corps will build upon existing local response capabilities and integrate our response with local and regional emergency programs of WHO, CDC, Ministries of Health, Emergency Operation Centers, and others to ensure coordinated and complementary activities—while also building local capacity to address this and future outbreaks.
-In the US, International Medical Corps will work closely with state authorities and Federally Qualified Health Centers (FQHCs) to implement services as needed.
+International Medical Corps is building upon existing local response capabilities and integrating our response with local and regional emergency programs of WHO, CDC, ministries of health, emergency operation centers and others to ensure coordinated and complementary activities—while building local capacity to address this and future outbreaks.
+In the US, International Medical Corps is working closely with state and local authorities and with federally qualified health centers (FQHCs) to implement services as needed.

 Training and Capacity Building